 Generation Jones has arrived at a place of power in the U.S., and globally

 In the US, like in many other countries, Generation Jones has taken over the reins of political and business power.
 After approximately 20 years of international Boomer leadership, the torch has been passed to Jonesers, who now comprise over two thirds of the current Presidents and Prime Ministers of EU and NATO member countries.
-America’s Obama, France’s Sarkozy, Germany’s Merkel, Australia’s Gillard, New Zealand’s Key, and Canada’s Harper are some of many GenJones leaders who are redefining global affairs.
+America’s Obama, France’s Hollande, Germany’s Merkel, the UK’s May, Australia’s Turnbull, and New Zealand’s Key are some of many GenJones leaders who are redefining global affairs.

 There are several connotations to the name “Generation Jones”

 Social Commentator Jonathan Pontell coined the term “Generation Jones”.
 Some of its connotations:

 It embodies the idea of a large anonymous generation

 It was this generation—as teens in the 1970’s—which nationally popularized the slang term “jonesin'” (meaning a craving or yearning)… which has turned out to be a core personality trait of this generation of huge expectations left unfulfilled

 Between the personality extremes of the Boomers’ idealism and the Xers’ cynicism lies the more balanced mainstream “Jones” quality

 This generation is responsible for popularizing the sense of irony which gives the “Jones” name its generic cool